I don’t often recommend Kickstarters or other crowdfunded projects, but this time it’s different.

 The reality is much messier.
 The games market crash is largely a myth.
-Videogames have thrived continuously since their inception, on hundreds of platforms.
-Gradually computer systems like the Commodore 64 and ZX Spectrum are getting recognised for their importance, but Mac gaming is left out in the cold.
+Video games have thrived continuously since their inception, on hundreds of platforms.
+Gradually computer systems like the Commodore 64 and ZX Spectrum are getting recognized for their importance, but Mac gaming is left out in the cold.
 I hope to show that it shouldn’t be.
 It is important.
 The Mac did have a vibrant, creative games scene.
 And it produced great things.

 You are probably interviewing lots of people and hearing great stories.
 Could you share an example?